diskoverdata/diskover-docs/source_files/install_diskover_web_linux_centos_and_rhel_install_nginx.md

 systemctl status nginx
 ```

-### NGINX Changes Required for CentOS 8.X / RHEL
+#### NGINX Changes Required for CentOS 8.X / RHEL

-➡️ For SELinux add the following to allow NGINX to start as well:
+🔴 &nbsp;For SELinux add the following to allow NGINX to start as well:
 ```
 semanage permissive -a httpd_t
 ```